Vegan tofu scramble

 - Handful of shredded vegan cheese

-- 1 tsp black salt (kala namak – gives this the ‘ eggy’ flavor.
+- 1 teaspoon black salt (kala namak – gives this the ‘ eggy’ flavor.
 Buy it with the link below)

 - Melt your vegan butter